motioneye-project/motioneyeos/board/olimex/imx233_olinuxino/readme.txt

 It also pulls up the console on the serial port, not on TV output.

 You'll need a spare MicroSD card with Freescale's special partition layout.
-This is basically two partitions:
+This is basically three partitions:

-1) Type 53, the bootstrap + bootloader/kernel partition, should be 16MB.
+1) Type 53, the U-Boot partition, should be 16MB.
+2) VFAT, place the kernel uImage there
-2) Anything you like, for this example an ext2 partition, type 83 (linux).
+3) Anything you like, for this example an ext2 partition, type 83 (linux).

 Assuming you see your MicroSD card as /dev/sdc you'd need to do, as root and from the buildroot project top level directory: